-In accordance with the document, Rule on Work Zone Safety and Mobility: Implementation, Maintenance, and Safety Guidelines, this project has been classified as "SIGNIFICANT" and all components of the Transportation Management Plan prepared by the CONRACTOR are required and shall be implemented.
+In accordance with the document, Rule on Work Zone Safety and Mobility: Implementation, Maintenance, and Safety Guidelines, the S-50 Four Holes Road project has been classified as "SIGNIFICANT" and all components of the Transportation Management Plan prepared by the CONRACTOR are required and shall be implemented.
+The S-45 Lester Road project has been classified as "BASIC".